-No protected or important species were recorded within the Site, nor was evidence of them found.
-The Site itself is not considered to support protected or important species as it is a built-up area.
+No other protected or important species were recorded within the Site, nor was evidence of them found.
+The Site itself is not considered to be particularly important to protected or important species as it dominated by hardstanding surfaces (derelict buildings and structures) and the areas of natural vegetation including the treelines, dry meadow grasslands and scrub are of low ecological value given they consist of common and widespread species as well as INNS (see Section 3.4 below).